}

-This page explains how to interpret a SagaHalla Oracle Trace Report — a transparent, auditable record of how the Oracle evaluated an asset, resolved uncertainty, and produced a trade decision.
+This page explains how to interpret a SagaHalla Oracle Decision Report — a transparent, auditable record of how the Oracle evaluated an asset, resolved uncertainty, and produced a trading stance.

 1. Signal Snapshot